 This dried my hair out and tangled it up so bad.
 It smells great and I was excited to use it because actual argan oil was nice on my hair and skin but for some reason this just mummified my hair.

-Considering Argan oil is fairly high up on the ingredients list (as well as other natural oils) this is a reasonably-priced shampoo.
+UPDATE: WTH?
+Why would they re-formulate with non-natural ingredients inc. dimethicone?
+Cost, perhaps?
+Or maybe complaints from people saying they couldn't get a lather, it was drying etc. Just re-purchased then noticed the ingredients list has changed.
+I loved using this shampoo in my rotation but my love affair only lasted one bottle.
+Oh well.
+I'm returning it to Boots as their website shows the old ingredients list and I obv. won't re-purchase unless I can find some 'old' bottles on Ebay.
+NOW I understand some of the negative reviews.
+ORIGINAL REVIEW: Considering Argan oil is fairly high up on the ingredients list (as well as other natural oils) this is a reasonably-priced shampoo.
 I'm stunned at the negative reviews on this shampoo as I've had such a positive experience with it SO FAR(!) but I wonder if they're mostly from people whose hair is very dry already as more natural shampoos won't usually do your hair any favours when it comes to moisture.
 Even though this one is supposed to give you moisture it probably wouldn't give enough for those hair types.
 Anyhow, despite being a regular 'oiler' (mostly for hair growth) recently I've been finding I need a slightly more moisturising shampoo than I'm used to in order to avoid tangles as I grow my hair longer.
 Nothing too conditioning, just a natural-ish shampoo that won't leave my hair squeaky clean, just clean.
 I have coloured, fine, bra strap length hair with a slight wave and I normally do well with mild, natural shampoos.
 I don't want SLS or anything else colour-stripping, or dimethicone (it contains dimethicone copolyol, a water-soluble silicone-derivative) and I don't mind a slight lack of lather which you expect when you leave out SLS.
 It's early days but this seems to fit the bill.
 I don't use the matching conditioner as I'm happy with my current ones.
 I'm not sure I'd want to use this one every time I wash as I think I would soon get buildup at my oily roots, but as it doesn't make my fine hair a stringy mess or overload it, I'm pleased.
+BTW the texture really reminds me of Faith in Nature Jojoba shampoo (for dry hair).
+I gave up on that really quickly about a year ago as I don't think I understood you have to emulsify it with water in your hand to get a lather before working it into your hair.
+I might give it another try if I can't find the old formula for this shampoo.

 Ive been using this for 2 years since garnier fructis changed their triple nutrition line changed and i LOVE this shampoo and conditioner.
 The conditioner is amazing, however the shampoo can be a bit stripping but i find that the conditioner fixes the problem.
 I use the conditioner to co wash in the winter and i love it.
 I wear weaves and braids and it works amazing with them as well.
 I do want to try a new shampoo because its expensive but i always seem to go back to them.
 I thought i had 4c hair because in the beginning of my transition, my hair was unmanageable but after i started using silicon mix and castor oil my hair is more of a 4a/4b.
 I bleached my hair and this condition seems to be the only thing that works to keep it healthy.